daleonpz/daleonpz.github.io/_drafts/rooftopping-hk.md

 A couple of minutes later, I stood up on the edge without hesitation and while I was contemplating city I felt alive and free.
-It was an amazing experience, standing on the edge of that rooftop made me think about how small the humans and insignifcant our problems are, and how impressive is the world we, as species, created.
+It was an amazing experience, standing on the edge of that rooftop made me think about how small the humans and insignificant our problems are, and how impressive is the world we, as species, created.
  In general, this world and our lives are an adventure itself.
 You never know where you will end up.